stephendade/Rpanion-server/README.md

 For some systems (such as the Raspberry Pi), additional permissions may be requires to run ``nmcli`` from the default user.
 In ``/etc/NetworkManager/NetworkManager.conf`` add ``auth-polkit=false`` in the ``main`` section.

-The node.js packages need to be installed using ``npm install`` in the Rpanion-server folder.

-If running in production (ie non-development) mode, run ``npm run build`` to build the React frontend.
-This gives performance increases over running in development mode.

-## Building and Running

 If the Raspberry Pi Camera is intended to be used, the specific Gstreamer element (credit to https://github.com/thaytan/gst-rpicamsrc) must be installed: